brillout/vite-plugin-server-entry/readme.md

 > If you aren't using Yarn PnP nor Docker and you keep getting this error, then it's most likely a bug and please [file a bug report](https://github.com/brillout/vite-plugin-server-entry/issues/new).

 > [!NOTE]
-> Technically, the automatic importing doesn't work if:
+> Technically, the automatic importing doesn't work and you need to manually import if:
 >  - your `node_modules/` directory is immutable, or
 >  - you remove/re-install `node_modules/` *after* building your app for production.
 >